-The Real Madrid striker’s predatory instinct was the difference between the two men – and their respective nations – as a solitary late header in Lisbon gave Portugal a slender first-leg advantage over Sweden in their do-or-die World Cup play-off.
+The Real Madrid striker’s predatory instinct was the difference between the two men – and their respective nations – as a solitary late header in Lisbon gave Portugal a slender first-leg advantage over Sweden in their do-or-die World Cup playoff.

 It was impossible for the game to really live up to the huge build-up it was given, especially given that so much of the hype was due to the very fact that both of the countries involved rely so heavily on one man.
 And, for long spells, the game did carry the demeanour of two sides lacking cohesion and structure as the star men were well marshalled.

-However, the second half looked set to offer Portugal something more as they began to find space in around the Blagult back four, and sure enough it was Ronaldo who broke the deadlock.
+However, the second half looked set to offer Portugal something more as it began to find space in around the Blagult back four, and sure enough it was Ronaldo who broke the deadlock.
 When Miguel Veloso found space on the left and delivered a cross in behind the defensive line, the main man was there on the end of it, getting in front of Martin Olsson to head home.

-And on the evidence of Friday, Portugal are the better side.
+And on the evidence of Friday, Portugal is the better side.
 Zlatan will have to have one of his very best nights on Tuesday if Ronaldo is not to feature in Brazil next summer.Follow Kris Voakes on